chinnyx02/BUSSINESS-ANALYSIS/README.md

 Synthetic Marketing Campaign Dataset

 ## Source
-This dataset was manually created for educational, portfolio, and SQL practice purposes.

-You may state:

-> “This dataset was generated manually for marketing analytics and portfolio demonstration purposes.”
+“This dataset was generated manually for marketing analytics and portfolio demonstration purposes.”

----

-# Database Name
-Marketing_Campaign_DB

----

-# Table Name
-campaign_performance

 ---